top of page

 You’ll find hundreds of papers repeating similar instructions.
 My goodness, how people like to write articles!
 However, such discourses don’t explain how to make characters act.

-But even with all that going on, they must still act.
+But even with all that going on, they must still act--and before much character development, conflict, story, or mood has been established.

 The same goes for many literary fiction characters.